vive12345/vive12345/README.md

 🧑‍💻 **Software Engineer** | 🎓 **M.S.
 Software Engineering @ ASU (Graduating in Dec 2025)**

-My ✨ **curiosity** ✨ for programming began in childhood when my uncle would visit us from the USA.
+My ✨ **curiosity** ✨ for programming began in childhood when my uncle would visit us from the abroad.
 I'd watch him work on his laptop, typing mysterious commands on a black screen that seemed like magic to me.
 I'd sit there wondering what exactly he was doing - little did I know my uncle was a software engineer!
 I got my first kids laptop from him and spent hours mimicking the way he typed, completely fascinated.
 But my screen wasn't black and studded with white lines of some zebration - mine had a bunch of games!

 During my 10th-grade summer break, boredom led me to enroll in a computer class where my first teacher, Urvi Joshi ma'am, ignited my 🔥 **interest** 🔥 for programming.
 When I solved my first pattern problem completely on my own, she told me I should definitely follow this path.